chevrettelab/gator-gc/readme.md

 - **Customizable Parameters:** Fine-tune search parameters (i.e., required/optional proteins, assembly with ALL required proteins, user-defined intergenic distance between required proteins ) to enhance specificity to define the GATOR windows
 - **GATOR Scores:** Novel score to compare GATOR windows with specific focal windows implementing an enzyme-aware scoring system
 - **GATOR Conservation:** Gene cluster figure where the color of the genes are based on required and optional proteins, and their transparency depends on the  presence of the genes in the GATOR windows
 - **GATOR Neighborhoods:** Genomic neighborhoods containing all the GATOR windows, which are sorted based on the GATOR scores.
 Each GATOR window will have a neighborhood figure.
-Homology bewtween genes are ilustrated by a gray bar.
+Homology between genes are ilustrated by a gray bar.

 ## Authors